keitaito/keitaito.github.io/_posts/2017-01-15-swift-scripting-part-1-command-line-arguments.md

 2017-01-16 07:31:41 +0000
 ```

 You can now print out the current date!

+## More Foundation

 Let's do something more interesting.
 How about using [`FileManager` class](https://developer.apple.com/reference/foundation/filemanager) to explore your computer?
 Let's check your home directory!

 - `homeDirectoryForCurrentUser` is an instance property returns the current user's home directory URL.
 - `contentsOfDirectory(atPath:)` is an instance method returns an array of String type that contains file names under the passed directory path.